AbhinySrivastav/launchmodes/README.md

 This sample is for understanding launch modes in android.

-Simply checkout this project in your android studio.
+Simply checkout this project in your android studio and follow the below steps.

 1. Change the launch mode in Manifest file
 <activity android:launchMode = [“standard” | “singleTop” | “singleTask” | “singleInstance”] ../>